silaselisha/go-daraja/CONTRIBUTING.md

   widely agreed-upon anti-patterns, then please do create a PR and explain the benefits of the change.

-- Unless your PR is trivial, you should expect there will be reviewer comments that you'll need to address before merging.
-We'll mark it as `Status: Requires Reporter Clarification` if we expect you to respond to these comments in a timely manner.
-If the PR remains inactive for 6 days, it will be marked as `stale` and automatically close 7 days after that if we don't hear back from you.

 - Maintain **clean commit history** and use **meaningful commit messages**.
 PRs with messy commit history are difficult to review and won't be merged.
 Fork the project and create a new branch to start woring on.